sumaaithal/yelp_classification/README.md

 #created a NB model
 #trained the data
 #predicted the data
 #evaluated the model using confusion matrix and classification report
+result : MNB was way better than RFC

+#pipeline method -- tfidftransformer is used for both MNB/RFC
+rfc result was way better than MNB